Nellie Wong: Work

+To mark her 90th birthday, poet and activist Nellie Wong's fifth collection of poetry, Nothing Like Freedom, published by HoongHoongLookLook Press, bridges the decades of her remarkable career, with work that spans the 1970s to the present (2024).
 Wong's first collection of poetry, Dreams in Harrison Railroad Park (1977), was published by Kelsey Street Press.
 This book went through four printings and was the most successful release in the history of Kelsey Street Press.
 Her other titles are The Death of Long Steam Lady (1986), published by West End Press and Stolen Moments (1997).
 Her work has appeared in approximately 200 anthologies and publications.

 Wong writes directly from her working life; she states "A lot of my poems come from the workplace; that's where I've experienced a great deal of sexism and racism."
 Other themes include her family history and Asian American identity, about which she has said, "I care about the roots of Asian American culture and how and why they came here [...]
 It's something every Asian family has experienced."
 Her poetry spans issues of feminism, the fight against racism, workplace injustice, and finding identity as a writer and activist.

 In 1981, Wong participated with Mitsuye Yamada in the documentary film Mitsuye & Nellie, Asian American Poets, produced by Allie Light and Irving Saraf.
 The film recounts the experiences and hardships that affected the writers and their families.
 Significant to the film's focus is how World War II and the bombing of Pearl Harbor encouraged divisive perceptions of Japanese as "bad" Asians, while the Chinese were seen as "good" Asians.
 "Can't Tell," one of the poems Wong recites in the film, highlights the author's attempt to understand why her Japanese neighbors were being sent to internment camps when she and her family, as Chinese Americans, were considered patriotic citizens.

 The film also shows lively exchanges between Wong and her siblings, highlighting the feistiness of her older sister, Li Keng, also an author, and her youngest sister, Flo Oy Wong, an installation artist.
 Her brother, William Wong, is a journalist and the author of Yellow Journalist: Dispatches from Asian America.

 Her papers are housed at the California Ethnic and Multicultural Archives.
+In 2022, she received a Reginald Lockett Lifetime Achievement Award from PEN Oakland.